Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Conclusion

 \section{Conclusion}

-The Census method comes from the combinatorial perspective, while the CSDP is inspired by convex optimization research.
+The census method comes from the combinatorial perspective, while the CSDP is inspired by convex optimization research.
 Both algorithms are computationally efficient.
 The former has no requirement on the reveal ratio.
-The latter one is more practical and backward compatible to the unsupervised setting.
-By carefully integrating the revealed information with the observed graph structure, we can not only improve the performance of clustering algorithms but resolve initially unsolvable problems.
-The fundamental changes brought by semi-supervised approach let us cross KS threshold, information-theoretical threshold and even the topological limitation.
+The latter one is more practical and backward compatible with the unsupervised setting.
+By carefully integrating the revealed information with the observed graph structure, we can not only improve the performance of clustering algorithms but also resolve initially unsolvable problems.
+The fundamental changes brought by the semi-supervised approach let us cross the KS threshold, information-theoretical threshold, and even the topological limitation.

-Our work provides a different angle to study stochastic models of network and semidefinite programs.
-In real-world situations, it is almost always the case that we will have a certain amount of samples being understood fairly well.
-So an abstract model should be able to capture the existence of such knowledge instead of being blindly restricted to unsupervised setting.
-Combining the universality of 'revealed' information and the insight derived from our census method, it is arguable that the phase transitions, although very mathematically beautiful, will never be an issue in practice.
-Our results on CSDPs, in turn, could be used to study the performance of SDPs, e.g. prove or disprove it can reach the phase transition threshold or the monotone-robustness threshold by a limiting process of $\rho \to 0$.
+Our work provides a different angle to study stochastic models of networks and semidefinite programs.
+In real-world situations, it is almost always the case that we will have a certain fraction of samples being understood fairly well.
+So, an abstract model should be able to capture the existence of such knowledge instead of being blindly restricted to the unsupervised setting.
+Combining the universality of `revealed' information and the insight derived from our census method, it is arguable that the phase transitions, although mathematically beautiful, will never be an issue in practice.
+Our results on CSDPs, in turn, could be used to study SDPs, e.g.,\ prove or disprove that it can reach the phase transition threshold or the monotone-robustness threshold by a limiting process of $\rho \to 0$.

-\if 0 Besides the mathematical curiosity, a major reason we study these foundational problems, e.g. clustering on random graph, is to develop better tools for realistic applications via theoretical guidance.
+\if 0 Besides the mathematical curiosity, a major reason we study these foundational problems, e.g.,\ clustering on random graphs, is to develop better tools for realistic applications via theoretical guidance.
 We see such a promising direction of using the optimizer $X^*$ from CSDP as the propagation model $\hat{A}$ of GCN, see equation \ref{GCN}.
 One can view $X^*$ as a better representation of the node similarity, see for example Figure \ref{fig:optX}.
-The key idea behind GCN is exactly letting similar nodes share the activation.
+The key idea behind GCN is exactly making similar nodes share the activation.
 Moreover, in a deep learning setting, the revealed labels are usually sufficient.
-CSDP will provide a learning objective justified graph representation, which not only contains more information of the underlying community structure but also auto-calibrates to the specific learning task. \fi
+CSDP will provide a learning objective justified graph representation, which not only contains more information about the underlying community structure but also auto-calibrates to the specific learning task. \fi